 What if I need accommodations because of a disability or disorder when taking the placement test?

-Potential students should schedule an appointment with a Disability Service Coordinator and provide documentation of a disability prior to placement testing.
-Contact the Disability Service Coordinator on the campus you will be attending.
-That person will provide a list of accommodations for the Testing Center.
+Potential students should schedule an appointment with Disability Service Coordinator, Brittany Elrod, and provide documentation of a disability prior to placement testing.
+She will provide a list of accommodations for the Testing Center.

 Do the GNTC testing centers proctor tests for other colleges?

 The testing centers on each GNTC campus may provide proctoring services to students from other institutions.
 In order to receive proctoring services at GNTC, students must adhere to the following guidelines.

 - GNTC will accommodate test proctoring for other institutions on a space and time available basis.
 All requests should be referred to the official testing center of the GNTC campus at which the proctoring service is requested.

 - The individual or institution will be charged a $20.00 proctoring fee.